 Cattle Health and Welfare Group (CHAWG)

 The Cattle Health & Welfare Group (CHAWG) is an independent group that meets to collaboratively address relevant cattle health and welfare issues.
 CHAWG is financially supported by AHDB Beef & Lamb and AHDB Dairy and one of the main projects is focussed around reducing antibiotic use in cattle and encouraging responsible use through best practice advice.

 CHAWG’s remit was to:

 - Provide an industry forum that will encourage and coordinate a programme of economically focused improvements to cattle health and welfare across Britain.

 - Act as a forum to prioritise the research, development and knowledge interaction needs of the GB cattle industry in relation to cattle health and welfare, to ensure knowledge gap identification, co-ordination and minimal duplication.

 - Assist in the dissemination of knowledge across the industry through the participating organisations within the group and others, where appropriate.

 - Liaise closely with all stakeholders such as levy boards and educational institutions to promote consistent regional dissemination of national work and encourage the uptake of technological advances and best practice.

 - Provide guidance and be a resource for the Chief Veterinary Officers across GB and other relevant Government bodies on cattle health and welfare matters, including the early stages of policy development and other areas, where appropriate.

 The CHAWG is also responsible for the following initiatives:

 - Farm Health Planning Seminars held at the Livestock event.

 - Implementation and annual reporting on progress of the Dairy Cow Welfare Strategy

 - Writing of the GB Cattle Health and Welfare Report

-The makeup of CHAWG provides an immensely valuable resource for the sector, providing a wide ranging and deep knowledge of cattle health and welfare, though importantly are removing their commercial hats and collaborating on behalf of the cattle farming industry for the benefit of cattle health and welfare.
+The makeup of CHAWG provides an immensely valuable resource for the sector, providing a wide ranging and deep breadth of knowledge of cattle health and welfare, though importantly are removing their commercial hats and collaborating on behalf of the cattle farming industry for the benefit of cattle health and welfare.